Our Final Message to You

 Project Benefits

-Two pavement treatment options will be applied to resurface the pavement on this project.
-One treatment option will involve a mill-and-fill asphalt replacement and the other involves dig-out repairs and application of a latex-modified, high-volume traffic slurry seal treatment.
-The type of pavement treatment applied to a street depends on the pavement condition of the roadway.
+Two pavement treatment options were applied to resurface the pavement on this project.
+One treatment option involved a mill-and-fill asphalt replacement, and the other involved dig-out repairs and application of a latex-modified, high-volume traffic slurry seal treatment.
+The type of pavement treatment applied to a street depended on the pavement condition of the roadway.

 Overall Schedule/Hours of Construction